MohammedIbrahim8887/Eduvi-E-learning/README.md

    - public: Contains static files accessible to the public, such as index.html and other assets.
-   - rc: The main source code directory.
+   - src: The main source code directory.

       - assets: Static assets like images, videos, and more.
       - components: Reusable UI components.
          - common: Shared components like Header, Footer, etc.
          - course: Components related to courses.
       - pages: Individual pages of the application.
       - styles: CSS files for components and global styles.
       - utils: Utility functions and helpers.
       - App.tsx: Main application component for routing and layout.
       - index.tsx: Entry point of the application.
    - react-app-env.d.ts: TypeScript declarations.
    - .gitignore: List of files and folders to be ignored by Git.
    - package.json: Project configuration and dependencies.